 We ask this through Christ our Lord.

-All their neighbours were filled with awe and the whole affair was talked about throughout the hill country of Judaea.
+All their neighbors were filled with awe, and the whole affair was talked about throughout the hill country of Judea.
 All those who heard of it treasured it in their hearts.
-'What will this child turn out to be?' they wondered.
+“What will this child turn out to be?” they wondered.
 And indeed the hand of the Lord was with him.

-• In chapters 1 and 2 of his Gospel, Luke describes the announcement of the birth of two little ones, John and Jesus, who will occupy a very important place in the realization of God’s project.
-What God begins in the Old Testament, begins to be realized through them.
-This is why, in these two chapters, Luke presents or recalls many facts and persons of the Old Testament and even succeeds in imitating the style of the Old Testament.
-And all this in order to suggest that with the birth of these two little boys history completes a round of 180 degrees and the time of the fulfilment of the promises of God begins through John and Jesus, and with the collaboration of their parents, Elizabeth and Zechariah and Mary and Joseph.
+• In chapters 1 and 2 of his Gospel, Luke describes the announcement of the birth of two little ones, John and Jesus, who will occupy a very important place in the realization of God’s plan.
+What God begins in the Old Testament starts to be realized through them.
+This is why, in these two chapters, Luke presents many facts and people of the Old Testament and succeeds in imitating the style of the Old Testament.
+This is in order to show that with the birth of these two little boys history makes a 180 degree turn.
+The time of the fulfilment of the promises of God begins through John and Jesus, with the collaboration of their parents, Elizabeth and Zechariah, and Mary and Joseph.

 • There is a certain parallelism between the announcement and the birth of both children:

-• Luke 1, 60-63: His name is John!
-Elizabeth intervenes and she does not permit the relatives to take care of the question of the name.
-Recalling the announcement of the name made by the angel to Zechariah (Lk 1, 13), Elizabeth says: "No!
+• Luke 1,: 60-63: His name is John!
+Elizabeth intervenes and she does not permit the relatives to decide on the name.
+Recalling the announcement of the name made by the angel to Zechariah (Lk 1: 13), Elizabeth says, "No!
 He will be called John”.
 In a very small place such as Ain Karem, in Judah, the social control is very strong.
-And when a person gets out of the normal usage of the place, she is criticized.
-Elizabeth does not follow the usage of the place and chooses a name outside the normal models.
-This is why the relatives and neighbours complain saying: “No one in your family has that name!”
+When a person departs from the normal custom of the place, she is criticized.
+Elizabeth does not follow the custom of the place and chooses a name outside the normal models.
+This is why the relatives and neighbors complain, saying, “No one in your family has that name!”
 The relatives do not easily give in and make signs to the father to know from him what name he wants for his son.
-Zechariah asks for a writing tablet and writes: "His name is John”.
-All remained astonished because they must have perceived something of the mystery of God which surrounds the birth of the little child.
+Zechariah asks for a writing tablet and writes, “His name is John”.
+All remained astonished because they must have perceived something of the mystery of God which surrounded the birth of the little child.

-And this perception which people have of the mystery of God present in the common facts of life, Luke wants to communicate it to us, his readers.
+And this perception which people have of the mystery of God, present in the common facts of life, Luke wants to communicate to us his readers.
 In his way of describing the events, Luke is not like a photographer who only registers what the eyes can see.
-He is like a person who uses the X-Ray which registers what the human eye cannot see.
-Luke reads the facts with the X-Rays of faith which reveals what the human eye cannot perceive.
+He is like a person who uses X-Rays which register what the human eye cannot see.
+Luke reads the facts with the X-Ray of faith which reveals what the human eye cannot perceive.

 • In the writings of Luke we find many references to the Old Testament.
-In fact, the first two chapters of his Gospel are not stories in the sense which we, today, give to the story.
-They are rather, a mirror to help the readers to discover that John and Jesus came to fulfil the prophecies of the Old Testament.
+In fact, the first two chapters of his Gospel are not stories in the sense of stories today.
+They are, rather, a mirror to help the readers discover that John and Jesus came to fulfill the prophecies of the Old Testament.
 Luke wants to show that God, through the two children, came to respond to the most profound aspirations of the human heart.
 On the one side, Luke shows that the New Testament realizes what the Old Testament prefigured.
-On the other, it shows that the New one exceeds the Old one and does not correspond in everything to what the people of the Old Testament imagined and expected.
-In the attitude of Elizabeth and Zechariah, of Mary and Joseph, Luke represents a model of how to convert oneself to believe in the New one which is being reached.
+On the other, he shows that the New one exceeds the Old one and does not correspond in everything to what the people of the Old Testament imagined and expected.
+In the attitudes of Elizabeth and Zechariah, of Mary and Joseph, Luke presents a model of how to convert oneself to believing in the New one which is being formed.

 4) Personal questions